 RedRock Leadership PodcastAn Upbeat & Original Show by Jeff Ruby

-Did you know that 80% of all online content is not video?
+Did you know that 80% of all online content is now video?
 It is no secret that videos are everywhere.
 They’re on your phone, your computer, your TV, and on and on.
 The question today is, “why produce them?”
-There are actually three good reasons why.
-Tune into this RedRock Leadership podcast and learn more.

 During this episode, I address questions that my audience has about time.
 I am a firm believer that you can be efficient or effective if you manage time.
 However, if you learn to leverage it, you will be both efficient and effective.
 This will happen when you learn how to treat time with the level of respect it deserves.